 What are genital warts?

-Genital warts may be small, flat, flesh-colored bumps or tiny, cauliflower-like bumps.
+Genital warts are small, flat, flesh-colored bumps or tiny, cauliflower-like bumps.

+HPV causes genital warts.
 HPV is a sexually transmitted infection (STI).
-The most common way to get HPV is by having oral, vaginal or anal sex with someone who is infected with HPV.
+The most common way to get HPV is by having oral, vaginal, or anal sex with someone who is infected with HPV.
 The only sure way to prevent genital warts is to not have sex.
-If you are sexually active, having sex only with a partner who isn't infected with HPV and who only has sex with you will lower your risk of getting genital warts.
+If you are sexually active, having sex only with a partner who isn’t infected with HPV and who only has sex with you will lower your risk of getting genital warts.

-Just because you can't see warts on your partner doesn't mean he or she doesn't have HPV.
+Just because you can’t see warts on your partner doesn’t mean he or she doesn’t have HPV.
 The infection can have a long incubation period.
 This means that months can pass between the time a person is infected with the virus and the time a person notices genital warts.
 Sometimes, the warts can take years to develop.
-In women, the warts may be where you can't see them--inside the body, on the surface of the cervix.
+In women, the warts may be where you can’t see them, such as inside the body on the surface of the cervix.

 Using condoms may prevent you from catching HPV from someone who has it.
 However, condoms can’t always cover all of the affected skin.

 If you notice warts in your genital area, see your doctor.
 Your doctor may be able to diagnose the warts just by examining you.
 For women, a Pap test can help detect changes on the cervix that are caused by genital warts.

 Genital warts are a sexually transmitted infection (STI) caused by the human papillomavirus (HPV).
 The only sure way to prevent genital warts is not to have sex.
 Using a condom may help prevent you from getting HPV, but condoms are not 100% effective.
 They do not cover all the affected skin.
 You may still get HPV, even if you use a condom.